thlaure/thlaure/README.md

 - Setting up a technological and commercial monitoring environment
 - Redesign of the e-mail alert system
 - Symfony project to create API keys and subscribers to use an external API
+- Microservice development with Node.js to call Deepl API

 #### *09/2018 - 08/2021* : **Fullstack web developer** at [Coexel](https://www.coexel.com/) - Toulon (83)
 - Work-study program with the CNAM IT engineering school